PeamPhurinat/TradeNoffer/README.md

 **Program:** Software Engineering Program

 * Parin Vessakosol (66011123) Frontend Developer
+* Phurinat Punmerod (66011580) Backend Developer
 * Jirawatt Chimmanee (66011008) Backend Developer
-* Phurinat Punmerod (66011580) Backend Developer

 ## Project Description

-**Trade'n Offer** is a web-based application designed to redefine the concept of item exchanges by incorporating a swiping mechanism similar to popular dating apps, but for trading items instead.
-It provides a platform for users to trade or sell items through an intuitive interface built with modern web technologies.
+**Trade'n Offer** is a web-based application designed to redefine the concept of item exchanges by incorporating an Instagram-like feed for item discovery.
+Users can browse through a continuous stream of items, interact with listings they're interested in, and connect with other users to trade or purchase items.
+The platform delivers a familiar social media experience but focused on item trading and commerce.

 ## Features by Page